Saturday, January 14, 2017

 16-Bit Sex Appeal!!

 Throughout our adventure, the visuals are utterly tremendous.
-Nebulus is programmed by legend, John M Phillips, who also helped treat us to a lovely display of great artwork and ultra-smooth framerates.
-Not only that but he spared no idle cycles to burst the colour limit with a ton of extra shades for the backdrops.
+Nebulus is programmed by legend, John M Phillips, who treats us to a lovely display of great artwork and ultra-smooth framerates.
+Not only that but he spared no idle cycles, bursting the limits with a ton of extra shades for the backdrops.
 The end result is a game that puts others to shame.
-Isn't it incredible what the Atari ST could crank out - when programmed by somebody with talent and commitment?
+Isn't it incredible what the Atari ST cranks out - when programmed by somebody with talent and commitment?

-The audio is equally impressive with gorgeous sound effects that are zesty and sharp totally suiting the gameplay styles.
-Also, a beautifully unique chiptune that I could leave running all day long... it's captivating.
+The audio is equally impressive with gorgeous effects that are zesty and sharp totally suiting the gameplay styles.
+Also, a beautifully unique chiptune that I could leave running all day... it's captivating.
 Totally enchanting audio.

 This is how all 16-bit games should look and sound.
 And that was all in 1988 too.
 Wow!!